JLRipley314/teuk-fortran/README.md

 I have successfully compiled the code with gfortran (version 9) and ifort (version 17).

+## Running on clusters
+See `slurm` directory for some template slurm scripts

 ## Derivation of equations of motion in coordinate form

 A Mathematica notebook that contains the equations of motion